-Auditors Financial Analysts Investment Banks Rating Agencies (Internal and External) , The Internal and External Auditors report directly to the Audit and Risk Committee.
+Auditors Financial Analysts Investment Banks Rating Agencies i inanciai Analysis mvestment banks Rating Agencies (Internal and External) The Internal and External Auditors report directly to the Audit and Risk Committee.
 Their reports are approved by the Audit Committee and the Board of Directors.
 In addition, the Manual provides that: The Company does not perceive any need at this time to establish a mechanism to safeguard the independence of these entities.
 The Company does not perceive any need at this time to establish a mechanism to safeguard the independence of these entities.
 The Company does not perceive any need at this time to establish a mechanism to safeguard the independence of these entities. (i)The external auditor should be rotated or changed every five (5) years or earlier, or the signing partner of the external auditing firm assigned to the Corporation, should be changed with the same frequency.
 (Section 4.2.7 (A) (v) of the Manual) (ii) The external auditor shall not, at the same time, provide internal audit services to the Corporation.
 Non-audit work may be given to the external auditor, provided it does not conflict with his duties as an independent auditor, or does not pose a threat to his independence.
-(Section 4.2.7 (B) of the Manual) (iii) If the external auditor believes that any statement made in an annual report, information statement or any report filed with the Commission or any regulatory body during the period of his engagement is incorrect or incomplete, he shall give his comments or views on the matter in the said reports.
-(Section 4.2.7 (B) of the Manual)
+(Section 4.2.7 (B) of the Manual) (iii) If the external auditor believes that any statement made in an annual report, information statement or any report filed with the Commission or any regulatory body during the period of his engagement is